iceberg-project/Seals/EnTKdevel/README.md

 Please change xenial with your Ubuntu codename (to find out run: `lsb_release -a`).

-In addition, you need a MongoDB either installed in your Virtual Machine ([instructions through Docker](https://codehangar.io/mongodb-image-instance-with-docker-toolbox-tutorial/)) or you can use a Mongo as a Service via [MLab.com](https://mlab.com/)
+In addition, you need a MongoDB either installed in your Virtual Machine ([instructions through Docker](https://codehangar.io/mongodb-image-instance-with-docker-toolbox-tutorial/)) or you can use a Mongo as a Service via [MLab.com](https://mlab.com/).

+If you installed your own MongoDB, note somewhere the followin URL:
+`mongodb://<ip_to _VM>:<mongodb_port>/entk_db`

+Mlad provides you with a similat URL.
+Make sure your DB is password protected.

 Now we are ready to install Ensemble Toolkit.
 The instructions will be based on installation from PyPi and Conda